Vision & Contributors

-The aim of LatterDayTimes.com is to discover and report on information about misconceptions surrounding the Church of Jesus Christ of Latter-day Saints (also know as, the Mormons) in order to remove stumbling blocks for those seeking the truths that reside in the Restored Gospel and offer talking points that will facilitate interfaith discussion and build bridges between faith communities.
-In a world where a growing number of media options vie for your attention through the various apps on your phone, let alone your laptop, home computer, and traditional televisions, it is the intent of LatterDayTimes to provide succinct content relevant for all age groups, concerning the Restoration.
+The aim of LatterDayTimes.com is to discover and report on information about misconceptions surrounding the Church of Jesus Christ of Latter-day Saints (also know as, the Mormons).
+In order to remove stumbling blocks for those seeking the truths that reside in the Restored Gospel our vision is to facilitate interfaith discussion and build bridges between faith communities.
+The ‘Information Age’ is here.
+It is the intent of LatterDayTimes to provide succinct content relevant for all age groups, concerning the Restoration of the Gospel.

 How can saints more effectively create a lasting peace in our homes, nations, and in the world?